What Is Sustainable Website Design — Our How-To Guide

 • Eco Grader gives a much more granular breakdown of factors affecting your website’s environmental impact and carbon emissions.

-Don’t be downhearted if your score is bad — this also isn’t meant to be a biodegradable stick to beat yourself with.
+Don’t be downhearted if your score is bad — website carbon calculators aren’t meant to be a biodegradable stick to beat yourself with.
 The fact that you’re even checking is a great first step!
 Keep a note of where you’re starting from so you can track your score increasing as you make sustainability-focused updates to your site.

-If you’re looking for a speedy way to fix a bad eco-friendly grade, book a VIP website day and we’ll get your site to the top of the class in a flash 🍃
+Are you looking for a speedy way to fix a bad eco-friendly grade and make your website more sustainable?
+Book a focused website day with us, and we’ll make your site greener before you log off for the day 🍃

 Hand holding out a ball shaped like Earth with a mountainous landscape in the background